AnantharamanLab/vClassifier/README.md

 ```
 ### **Option descriptions:**

 **-i**     Input nucleotide sequences in FASTA format.
-Please note that providing the full path is recommended to avoid errors.
+Please note that providing the full path is recommend to avoid errors.

 **-l**     A file containing family or subfamily information for the input nucleotide sequences.
 The first column should list the query IDs, and the second column should provide the corresponding family or subfamily taxonomy.
 Please note that providing the full path is recommended to avoid errors.